 Read tips about how to prepare for the test, what to do once you hear from ETS and what to expect on testing day.

-Download the Information and Registration Bulletin and the Bulletin Supplement for Test Takers with Disabilities or Health-related Needs for each of our testing programs.
+Download the Information or Registration Bulletin and the Bulletin Supplement for Test Takers with Disabilities or Health-related Needs for each of our testing programs.

 Find answers to frequently asked questions.
 Topics include review process, using the Certification of Eligibility: Accommodations History form, deadlines, turnaround times and more.